ojyoon23/stock-pred-webapp/README.md

   - Data Import: pandas_datareader

 * Users can
-  - Search up by Company by typing its ticker
+  - Search up by company by typing its ticker
   - See the trend of stock price from 2017-01-01 to current, when the user opens up
   - Interactively play with graph to adjust the trend by year and hover on the graph